mmastrac/stylus/docs/src/getting-started/visualizations.md

 ## Fullscreen Mode

 All visualizations support fullscreen mode for detailed viewing.
-Click the fullscreen button (⛶) in the top-right corner of any visualization card.
+Click the fullscreen button (`⛶`) in the top-right corner of any visualization card.

 ## Examples

 ### Simple Status Dashboard

+A table and SVG diagram.

 ```yaml
 ui: